Asynchronous programming

 });

 Notice I have included a logic gate to immediately return and avoid processing if either of the results is null.
-If some scenarios you may wish to also check the lengths of returned arrays are non-zero to ensure that processing of dependent data does not use null or empty data.
+If, in some scenarios you may wish to also check the lengths of returned arrays are non-zero to ensure that processing of dependent data does not use null or empty data.
 In the above situation, the initial results for both book and genre would be null and would be immediately returned.
 Eventually when both are subscribed, they will both be non-null and able to be utilized.

 In our respective API code, we have: